Eftichios/neovim-config/README.md

 source ~/.bashrc
 ```

+5. Change the path in dofile in `init.lua` to point to the vim.conf.lua
+- TODO: Change this to be dynamic and os independent

-5. Install packer and sync plugins:
+6. Install packer and sync plugins:

 ```bash
 # packer